pondichys/arch-setup/README.md

 ```

-Create a key file to avoid entering password twice (once to get to grub and once to open the / partition)
+## Create a key file to avoid entering password twice

 ```bash
 # Switch to root user